Atlantic puffin: Food and feeding

 The Atlantic puffin diet consists almost entirely of fish, though examination of its stomach contents shows that it occasionally eats shrimp, other crustaceans, molluscs, and polychaete worms, especially in more coastal waters.
 When fishing, it swims underwater using its semi-extended wings as paddles to "fly" through the water and its feet as a rudder.
 It swims fast and can reach considerable depths and stay submerged for up to a minute.
 It can eat shallow-bodied fish as long as 18 cm, but its prey is commonly smaller fish, around 7 cm long.
 An adult bird needs to eat an estimated 40 of these per day – sand eels, herring, capelin, and sprats being the most often consumed.

 It fishes by sight and can swallow small fish while submerged, but larger specimens are brought to the surface.
 It can catch several small fish in one dive, holding the first ones in place in its beak with its muscular, grooved tongue while it catches others.
-The two mandibles are hinged in such a way that they can be held parallel to hold a row of fish in place and these are also retained by inward-facing serrations on the edges of the beak.
+The two mandibles are hinged in such a way that they can be held parallel to hold a row of fish in place, and these are also retained by inward-facing serrations on the edges of the beak.
 It copes with the excess salt that it swallows partly through its kidneys and partly by excretion through specialised salt glands in its nostrils.

 On land

 In the spring, mature birds return to land, usually to the colony where they were hatched.
 Birds that were removed as chicks and released elsewhere were found to show fidelity to their point of liberation.
 They congregate for a few days on the sea in small groups offshore before returning to the cliff-top nesting sites.
 Each large puffin colony is divided into subcolonies by physical boundaries such as stands of bracken or gorse.
-Early arrivals take control of the best locations, the most desirable nesting sites being the densely packed burrows on grassy slopes just above the cliff edge where take-off is most easily accomplished.
+Early arrivals take control of the best locations, the most desirable nesting sites being the densely packed burrows on grassy slopes just above the cliff edge, where take-off is most easily accomplished.
 The birds are usually monogamous, but this is the result of their fidelity to their nesting sites rather than to their mates, and they often return to the same burrows year after year.
-Later arrivals at the colony may find that all the best nesting sites have already been taken, so are pushed towards the periphery, where they are in greater danger of predation.
+Later arrivals at the colony may find that all the best nesting sites have already been taken, so they are pushed towards the periphery, where they are in greater danger of predation.
 Younger birds may come ashore a month or more after the mature birds and find no remaining nesting sites.
 They do not breed until the following year, although if the ground cover surrounding the colony is cut back before these subadults arrive, the number of successfully nesting pairs may be increased.